learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.10.
-How do you convert date to another timezone in javascript?
+## Q. How do you convert date to another timezone in javascript?

 The `.toLocaleString()` method to convert date in one timezone to another.